Dallas Buyers Club

 Dallas Buyers Club is a 2013 American biographical drama film written by Craig Borten and Melisa Wallack, and directed by Jean-Marc Vallée.
-The film tells the story of Ron Woodroof (Matthew McConaughey), an AIDS patient diagnosed in the mid-1980s: a time when HIV/AIDS pathogenesis and treatments were poorly understood, and the disease subjected to stigmatization.
-As part of an ongoing experimental AIDS treatment movement, Woodroof smuggled unapproved pharmaceutical drugs into Texas to treat his symptoms—where he distributed them to fellow people with AIDS by establishing the "Dallas Buyers Club" while facing opposition from the Food and Drug Administration (FDA).
+The film tells the story of Ron Woodroof (Matthew McConaughey), a cowboy diagnosed with AIDS in the mid-1980s, a time when both the etiology and the treatment of HIV/AIDS are poorly understood and its sufferers subject to stigma.
+As part of an ongoing experimental AIDS treatment movement, Woodroof smuggles unapproved pharmaceutical drugs into Texas to treat his symptoms.
+Here, he distributes them to fellow people with AIDS by establishing the "Dallas Buyers Club", all the while facing opposition from the Food and Drug Administration (FDA).
 Two fictional supporting characters, Dr. Eve Saks (Jennifer Garner), and Rayon (Jared Leto), were composite roles created from interviews with transgender AIDS patients, activists, and doctors.
 Presidential biographer and PEN-USA winner Bill Minutaglio wrote the first magazine profile of the Dallas Buyers Club in 1992.
 The article, which featured interviews with Woodroof and also recreated his dramatic international exploits, attracted widespread attention from filmmakers and journalists.

 Screenwriter Borten interviewed Woodroof in 1992 and wrote the script, which he polished with writer Wallack in 2000, and then sold to producer Robbie Brenner.
-Several other actors, directors, and producers who were attached at various times to the development of the film left the project.
+Several other actors, directors, and producers were attached at various times to the development of the film, but left the project.
 Universal Pictures also tried to make the film, but did not.
 A couple of screenwriters wrote drafts that were rejected.
-In 2009, producer Brenner involved Matthew McConaughey, because of his Texas origins, the same as Woodroof's.
-Brenner selected the first draft, written by Borten and Wallack, for the film, and then Vallée was set to direct the film.
-Principal photography began in November 2012, in New Orleans, continuing for 25 days of filming, which also included shooting in Baton Rouge.
+In 2009, producer Brenner involved Matthew McConaughey because of his Texan origins, the same as Woodroof's.
+Brenner selected the first draft, written by Borten and Wallack, for the film and then Vallée was set to direct.
+Principal photography began in November 2012 in New Orleans, continuing for 25 days of filming, which also included shooting in Baton Rouge.
 Brenner and Rachel Winter co-produced the film.
 The official soundtrack album featured various artists, and was released digitally on October 29, 2013, by the Relativity Music Group.